panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2022-08-31-PMC/2022-08-31-PMC_Meeting.md

 2. PaNOSC closing event - where and when?

+3. Grant Agreement amendment news

-3. Pending Deliverables/Milestones until end of the project
+4. Pending Deliverables/Milestones until end of the project

 | item |    Title    | due date | Responsible | Reviewer | Status |
 | ---- | ----------- | -------- | -------- | -------- | -------|